geovaly/GameX/README.md

 - Client Connection support, essential for game servers.

-- Context Passing support, such as a LoggedInContext for storing authentication data.

 - Implementation of both WebSocketServer and WebSocketClient based on RequestExecutor.

 - Logging Abstractions for decoupling Serilog.